-See the Modeling Tutorial 1 [393] for an example of its use
+See the Modeling Tutorial 1 [420] for an example of its use

-This panel can be used to calculate the moment tensor of any source (Elastic Dislocation 434), Point Pressure 441), or source combination, and generate the related "beach ball" diagram, exportable as PDF file.
-This panel is automatically displayed after running a Non-Linear Inversion 413 or a Linear Inversion 417.
+This panel can be used to calculate the moment tensor of any source (Elastic Dislocation 462), Point Pressure 469), or source combination, and generate the related "beach ball" diagram, exportable as PDF file.
+This panel is automatically displayed after running a Non-Linear Inversion 441 or a Linear Inversion 441 or a Linear Inversion 445.
 The beach ball diagram can be created in three ways:

-- Dby adding sources to the source list interface, then clicking on "Start" (the "Direct draw" option must be unchecked); - Dby directly writing the Strike, Dip and Rake angles, then clicking on "Start" (the "Direct draw" option must be checked); - riangle by directly writing the tensor elements T{xx} , T{yy} , T{zz} , T{xy} , T{xz} and T{yz} , then clicking the "Focal Mech." button; X, Y and Z axes correspond to the East, North and Up directions, respectively;
+D by directly writing the Strike, Dip and Rake angles, then clicking on "Start" (the "Direct draw" option must be checked);

+∴ by directly writing the tensor elements T{xx} , T{yy} , T{zz} , T{xy} , T{xz} and T{yz} , then clicking the "Focal Mech." button; X, Y and Z axes correspond to the East, North and Up directions, respectively;

-Since the source list can contain sources of any type, the moment tensor is calculated accounting for all the shear and tensile components, as the opening of an Elastic_Dislocation or the volume change of a Point Pressure [441] source).
+Since the source list can contain sources of any type, the moment tensor is calculated accounting for all the shear and tensile components, as the opening of an Elastic Dislocation or the volume change of a Point Pressure source).
 To exclude from this calculation the tensile components, the "Use only shear components" option must be checked.